Keweenaw-Time-Traveler/ktt-api/README.md

 **Request Body Arguments**

 - `"search": string` what the user entered in the search field
-- `"id": string` grid id
+- `"id": string` grid id (truncated lon|lat) normally obtained from the grid results
 - `"filters": object`
-  - `"date_range": string` if date range selector bar is used
+  - `"date_range": string` date range to return results for, years
-  - `"photos": boolean` should list include results with photos
+  - `"photos": boolean` should list include only results with photos
-  - `"featured": boolean` should list include results that are featured
+  - `"featured": boolean` should list include only results that are featured
-  - `"advanced": object` list of advanced fileters like record type

 **Response**

 - `200 OK` on success